MicrosoftDocs/learn/learn-pr/azure/csharp-readable-code/includes/4-exercise-use-whitespace.md

 This leaves the `if` statement.
 Let's tackle that in the next step.

-## Step 6 - Move opening and closing curly braces to their own line to improve spacing.
+### Step 6 - Move opening and closing curly braces to their own line to improve spacing

 Focusing on the lines of code below the keyword `if`, modify the code from the previous step as follows: